zhongli-lab/syariah-courts/_inheritance/1-online-guide.md

 **STEP 3 : INHERITORS DETAILS**

-5. You have to select number of Male and Female beneficiaries related to the deceased and not to you, the applicant.
+5.You have to select number of Male and Female beneficiaries related to the deceased and not to you, the applicant.

-6. Click `Next` to proceed.
+6.Click `Next` to proceed.

-7. Enter the mandatory Male and Female beneficiaries particulars:
+7.Enter the mandatory Male and Female beneficiaries particulars:
 - The names (as appear in NRIC or Birth Certificate) and
 - the identification numbers of the beneficiaries.

-8. To change the number of beneficiaries, use [Change Number of Inheritors/Previous] button.
+8.To change the number of beneficiaries, use [Change Number of Inheritors/Previous] button.
 Click [Submit] to proceed.

-9. The next screen will show the beneficiaries who get no share of the estate.
+9.The next screen will show the beneficiaries who get no share of the estate.
 This screen will not be shown if all of the beneficiaries gets a shares of the estate.

-10. Click `Next`.
+10.Click `Next`.
 The next screen will show
   - Rejected members
   - Members who are entitled to shares in the estate and the number of shares that each inheritor is entitled to,
   - those who get no share of the estate (if any).

-11. To make an application, click 'Request For Certificate'.
+11.To make an application, click 'Request For Certificate'.
 Click 'Previous' to go back and edit.

 A pop-up box will appear for you to confirm the details in this page is correct.